 Henry Lake Trail is a 12.5 mile heavily trafficked out and back trail located near Almont, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until September.

 Directions from South Lottis Creek Campground: Hike south on South Lottis Trail, #428, about four miles from Lottis Creek Campground.
 Henry Lake Trail will veer to the right following South Lottis Creek.